ddl-wasanthag/domino-react-app/README.md

 ```

-## Publish the app in Domino
+## Automatically Publish the app into UAT in Domino

 The app.sh file defines the steps for the code inside my-vite-app/src directory to be run as a Domino Web App.
-To run this app now as a Domino web app, publish the app using the app.sh from the Domino Deployments>app menu.
+Next step is to create a PR in to the uat branch from the dev branch used to develop, test, and preview the code.